rashlight/site/content/blog/send-files-with-kdeconnect-cli-in-windows/index.md

 ```
 If no suitable device is found, then it will prints: `Couldn't find device with id "--share"`

-Finally, seems that some command-line flag that does not get integrated in the GUI.
-Maybe that's for something else?
+On further examination, it seems that some command-line flag that does not get integrated in the main user interface.
+Maybe that's experimental for now?